Emergency vehicle lighting: Northern Ireland

+(j) a vehicle primarily used for the purposes of conveying any human tissue for transplanting or similar purposes;

+Driving

 Blue flashing lights must only be lit at the scene of an emergency, or when the driver considers it desirable to indicate that the journey being undertaken is urgent, and (in terms of the law) convey to other drivers that they should take special care.

 Although not specifically linked to the use of warning beacons, the police, fire brigade and ambulance services (and in certain cases, the blood services and bomb disposal units, but not the other emergency services listed above) may also choose to allow their drivers to claim legal exemptions from certain motoring regulations, such as being able to treat a red traffic light as a give way sign, exceeding the speed limit, passing the wrong side of a keep left/right sign, driving in a bus lane, or parking in restricted areas.
-They may not, however, ignore ‘no entry’ signs, drive the wrong way down a one-way street or cross a solid white line in the middle of the road (other than the same exceptions granted everyone else, for example to pass a stationary vehicle).
+They may not, however, ignore 'no entry' signs, drive the wrong way down a one-way street or cross a solid white line in the middle of the road (other than the same exceptions granted everyone else, for example to pass a stationary vehicle).
 In reality some drivers will disobey other laws at their professional judgement but they do so without any automatic protection from the law.

 No qualification other than a driving licence is legally required to use blue lights; whilst provision has been made to require the drivers of emergency vehicles to have suitable training if they will be driving above the speed limit, this has not yet been brought into force.
 However, most organisations will insist that their drivers are trained in emergency driving techniques for the safety of all on the road.
 Police forces, specifically, typically have three levels of driving grade, as required by the College of Policing.